hergin/image-classifier/README.md

   * `Scripts/activate.ps1` for windows
 * Install requirements:
   * `pip install tensorflow opencv-python scikit-learn matplotlib`
+* Run prediction:
+  * `python predict.py`

+If you see the prediction result successfully, it works!

+## Model notes
+Images are 800x800 in all of them except noted in simpler model.

 ### Most sophisticated model (10 epoch)
 ```